asciiscry3r/mksscryertower.quest/content/category/Self_protection_and_Home_power_grid.rst

 I need some discharger for power grid charges ....

+Multipoint ground for freaquency diapason from 0 to ~300 000 000 Hz.

 We/you must use ferrit filter for sound and other type of signal wire, but this very situationally - some devices already have filters on input or output.

 And we/you can use aluminium foil glued and crushed like mylar blanked to internal side of PC box.